 If you recently had a new ductless mini split system installed or you’re considering having one installed, you are probably interested in learning what these systems have to offer.
 This is more than just another form of cooling – it is a revolutionary way to reduce energy use and stay cool without relying on underpowered window air conditioning units.
 But, there are a few things you should know to help you keep your system operational for years to come.

-Ductless Heating & Cooling.
+Ductless Heating & Cooling:

 One of the many benefits of mini split systems is that they can also be used to heat your home.
-While the primary application is cooling, adding a heat pump allows for winter time heating as well.
+While the primary application is cooling, adding a heat pump allows for wintertime heating as well.
 This lets you reduce the space used by your heating system as well and minimize maintenance needs many times over.

-If you are interested heating with mini–splits, make sure you discuss your requirements with a contractor.
+If you are interested in heating with mini-splits, make sure you discuss your requirements with a contractor.
 While cooling is often a room by room operation, heating has a number of other factors to consider.